Information for Authors

 Sage Publishing

-Authors are advised to review the SAGE Manuscript Submission Guidelines, as well as the SAGE Peer Review process overview.
+Review of Religious Research is published by Sage.
+Authors are advised to review the Sage Manuscript Submission Guidelines, as well as the SAGE Peer Review process overview.
 SAGE is a member of the Committee on Publication Ethics.
-SAGE recommends that authors follow the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journalsformulated by the International Committee of Medical Journal Editors (ICMJE).
+Review the RRR Call for Papers and Aims and Scope for more information about the journal.

 Ethics & Responsibility